grnet/synnefo/docs/design/pithos-view-authorization.rst

 Pithos view registration to astakos
 ===================================
-The pithos view has to authenticate itself with astakos since the later has to prevent serving requests by unknown/unauthorized clients.
+The pithos view has to authenticate itself with astakos since the latter has to prevent serving requests by unknown/unauthorized clients.

 Each oauth client is identified by a client identifier (client_id).
 Moreover,